dgolja/godoauth/README.md

 This will add the user *foo* with password *bar* to the registry service with full access to `linux/app` image and pull permission to `linux/db` image.

+## TODO

+ * Add more testing
+ * Add support for connection pools
+ * More different backends

 ## License